ryashpal/EHR-QC-Tutorials/docs/case_study.rst

      - 	62
      - 	0.74

 While certain algorithms can accommodate missing data, others require complete datasets.
 In cases where algorithmic handling of missing values is not viable, the EHR-QC offers a missing data imputation utility function.
-This function allows for the specification of the desired imputation algorithm or the automatic simulation of missingness based on the same proportion as the input data, utilizing various algorithms and selecting the optimal one.
+This function allows for the specification of the desired imputation algorithm or the automatic simulation of missingness based on the same proportion as the input data, utilising various algorithms and selecting the optimal one.
 Using this utility, we performed imputation to address missing values within the vitals and lab measurements using the code below.
 Consequently, the missing table was updated as depicted in Table 4:

 If running via command line: